dougbutner/web-4/README.md

 ___
 # GeoSocial Layers

-Collaborative social environments were always happenin
+Collaborative social environments were always happening everywhere humans live.
+Now, we create these layers on websites and blockchains

 # The experience of Web 4